MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 However, if other users still have  *access*  to documents from a user who has turned off **Documents**, they can still see those documents in Delve, just as they can search for them in SharePoint Online.

-Other information that's available to everyone in the organization will also be visible even if a user has turned off **Documents**, such as information from the Azure Active Directory.
+Other info that's available to everyone in the organization will also be visible even if a user has turned off **Documents**, such as info from the Azure Active Directory.

  **Solution(s)**